Shao-Group/irtool/README.md

 ```

 The `input-gtf-file` is the input transcript file (in `gtf` format).
-The `intron-retention-gtf-file` is the first output transcript file (in `gtf` format) contains all transcripts with intron-retentions.
+The `intron-retention-gtf-file` is an output file (in `gtf` format) contains all transcripts with intron-retentions.
-The `filtered-gtf-file` is the second output transcript file (in `gtf` format) contains the remaining transcripts after filtering.
+The `filtered-gtf-file` is another output file (in `gtf` format) contains the remaining transcripts after filtering.